MSgod520/MS-Proxy/README.md

 ## Disclaimer

+This is a personal project developed for **non-profit purposes only**, intended for learning and legitimate use.
+Modification and redistribution are permitted, provided that **the original Starfish-Proxy development team is clearly credited** in any distributed or modified versions.
 This software is provided "as is", without warranty of any kind.
-It is intended for educational and legitimate use only.